 Boochie turns the world of ball games on its head, by offer children a series of fun throwing challenges that’s guaranteed to keep them entertained for hours due to the variety of different games available.

 Hide and Seek

-As well as being a tried-and-tested classic, Hide and Seek requires no investment whatsoever, just somewhere with plenty of hiding places.
+As well as being a tried-and-tested classic, Hide and Seek requires no upfront investment whatsoever.
+All you need is somewhere with plenty of places to hide!
 Days out in the park can become much more enjoyable with a simple game of hide and seek, as children just love hiding from others.